JustM4r3k/Snake-Game/README.md

 # Snake-Game
 This is Snake game I made using turtle module in python.
+The project is bit older, so there will be few mistakes.

 There are 5 files, u will need them all (excluding README).
+You control snake using WASD.